-As of May 13, 2021, we had 42 full-time employees.
-Our focus on the development of AT-527 alone requires us to manage and operate our business in a highly efficient manner.
+As of November 10, 2021, we had 56 full-time employees.
+Our focus on the development of AT-527 requires us to manage and operate our business in a highly efficient manner.
 We cannot assure you that we will be able to hire and/or retain adequate staffing levels to develop our product candidates or run our operations and/or to accomplish all of the objectives that we otherwise would seek to accomplish.